The Swedish monarchy

 As head of state, the King is Sweden’s foremost unifying symbol.
 According to the 1974 constitution, the monarch has no political affinity and no formal powers.
 The King’s duties are mainly of a ceremonial and representative nature.

-King Carl XVI Gustaf has a strong commitment to the global environment and is a recognised authority on environmental issues.
-Among other things, he has received the U.S. Environmental Protection Agency Award.
+King Carl XVI Gustaf has a strong commitment to the global environment, and has received the U.S. Environmental Protection Agency Award.
 He is likewise deeply committed to the preservation of Sweden’s cultural heritage and considers it important that the public has access to the royal palaces with their collections and parks.

-King Carl XVI Gustaf is an active monarch who keeps up to date on current affairs and the Swedish business sector.
-In addition to two or three state visits abroad each year, he takes part in international trips organised by the Royal Swedish Academy of Engineering Sciences and the World Scout Foundation.
+King Carl XVI Gustaf usually makes two or three state visits abroad each year.
+He also takes part in international trips organised by the Royal Swedish Academy of Engineering Sciences and the World Scout Foundation.
 Under the collective label ‘Royal Colloquium’, the King also organises high-level seminars on various themes in collaboration with Swedish scientists.

 The royal family receives thousands of invitations each year.
-Once a week, the King holds a planning meeting with the Queen, the Crown Princess and their closest staff members to discuss the invitations and decide which are most important.
-They make sure that their appearances are spread across Sweden.
+Once a week, the King holds a planning meeting with the Queen, the Crown Princess and their closest staff members to discuss which invitations to accept.

 When the King is prevented from performing his duties as head of state, for example during a trip abroad, Crown Princess Victoria, Prince Carl Philip or Princess Madeleine, in that order, assume the duties of temporary regent.